-Things to Do in Shrewsbury, Shropshire-

 If you’re into antiques, this one of the things to do in Shrewsbury is for you!
 Step inside and head downstairs to a world where your eyes won’t keep up with the amount of stuff to look at.
 Get lost amongst the treasure trove of stuff, from military memorabilia to vintage clothing, cameras and cabinets.
 We’re sure you’ll find something inside Shrewsbury Antiques Centre that catches your eye.
 And here’s a question: why do we all love antique shops so much?
 Comments at the bottom of the post, please!

 Address: Shrewsbury Antique Centre, Princess House, 15 The Sq, Shrewsbury, SY1 1JZ

 5 | Explore Prison Life at Shrewsbury Prison

 You may have seen the inside of Shrewsbury Prison and not even known.
 That’s because it’s featured in a few TV series, including BBC’s Time with Sean Bean, ITV’s Prey and Most Haunted.
 Look for cell 39 – it was used for BBC’s Time and was the cell Sean Bean’s character used throughout the series.

 As crazy as it may sound, you are taken on a journey of the history of hanging in Shrewsbury Prison, and it’s more fascinating than you could imagine.
-You even get to see the cell and the hole in the floor where the prisoners were hung.
-And did you know the last hanging at Shrewsbury Prison was of 21-year-old George Riley on the 9th February 1961?
+You even see the cell and the hole in the floor where the prisoners were hung.
+And did you know the last hanging at Shrewsbury Prison was of 21-year-old George Riley on the 9th of February 1961?